+Next, Jones-Bond says to take down one section of your newly detangled hair and from it, section out a smaller area of hair.
+Then, clip the rest of that section back into place.
 Not only will large sections of rolled hair take longer to dry, but they're also less likely to stay completely smooth and straight.
 It's important to have enough rollers on hand so you can keep your sections small for a polished style.
 Try to work with areas no more than one inch across.
-Using the tail end of a rat-tail comb helps to create straight and even parts.

 Pull Your Hair Taut

-A good roller set means hair is wrapped tautly around each roller.
+Note that a good roller set means hair is wrapped tautly around each roller.
 When you begin rolling from the ends, keep the section straight with a firm grip as you roll toward your scalp.
 Failing to keep your hair taut as you roll will result in a loose hold around the roller and less-than-straight results.
-As you roll each section, secure it at the root so that the roller stays in place.
+As you roll each section, secure it at the root with a roller clip or roller cover so that the roller stays in place.

 These tips not only work for magnetic rollers, but also for flexi rod sets.
 Don't be discouraged if your first couple of attempts fall flat.
 Continue practicing your technique and your roller setting skills will improve.